Biography of Field-Marshal Alan Brooke 1st Viscount Alanbrooke 1883-1963

 Field-Marshal Sir Henry Maitland WILSON, G.C.B., G.B.E., D.S.O., Aide-de-Camp General to the King.

-Become a Member via our 'Buy Me a Coffee' page to read complete text.
+Become a Member via our Buy Me a Coffee page to read more.

 On 17th June 1963 Field-Marshal Alan Brooke 1st Viscount Alanbrooke (age 79) died.
 He was buried at St Mary's Church, Hartley Wintney [Map].
-His son [his son] Thomas (age 43) succeeded 2nd Viscount Alanbrook, 2nd Baron Alanbrooke of Brookeborough in County Fermanagh,
+His son Thomas (age 43) succeeded 2nd Viscount Alanbrook, 2nd Baron Alanbrooke of Brookeborough in County Fermanagh,

 In 1968 [his former wife] Benita Pelly (age 76) died.